Inter-procedural Two-Variable Herbrand Equalities: Factorization of Terms

 \section{Factorization of Terms}

 Let $\T_\Omega (\bullet)$ denote the set of terms constructed from the symbols in $\Omega$, possibly together with the dedicated variable $\bullet$.
-In \cite{Engelfriet80}, Engelfriet presents the following cancellation and factorization properties for terms in $\T_\Omega(\bullet)$: \begin{description} \item[Bottom Cancellation:] \\ Assume that $t_1 \neq t'_1$ .
-Then $s_1 t_1 = s_2 t_1$ and $s_1 t'_1 = s_2 t'_1$ implies $s_1 = s_2$. \item[Top Cancellation:] \\ Assume $\bullet$ occurs in $s_1$.
-Then $s_1 t_1 = s_1 t_2$ implies $t_1 = t_2$. \item[Factorization:] \\ Assume $t_i \neq t'_i$ for $i = 1, 2$.
+In~\cite{Engelfriet80}, Engelfriet presents the following cancellation and factorization properties for terms in $\T_\Omega(\bullet)$: \begin{description} \item[Bottom Cancellation] \\ Assume that $t_1 \neq t'_1$.
+Then $s_1 t_1 = s_2 t_1$ and $s_1 t'_1 = s_2 t'_1$ implies $s_1 = s_2$. \item[Top Cancellation] \\ Assume $\bullet$ occurs in $s$.
+Then $s t_1 = s t_2$ implies $t_1 = t_2$. \item[Factorization] \\ Assume $t_i \neq t'_i$ for $i = 1, 2$.
 Then $s_1 t_1 = s_2 t_2$ and $s_1 t'_1 = s_2 t'_2$ implies that $s_1 r_1 = s_2 r_2$ for some $r_1,r_2$ each containing $\bullet$ where at least one of the $r_i$ equals $\bullet$.
 In that case (by top cancellation), we furthermore have that both $r_2 t_1 = r_1 t_2$ and $r_2 t'_1 = r_1 t'_2$. \end{description}

 Using these cancellation properties, we obtain a complete method for dealing with equalities \emph{without} occurrences of program variables.
-We have:

-For one-variable equalities alone, we have the following results concerning subsumption and compactness: \begin{theorem} ~ \begin{enumerate} \item A single equality $A s \doteq C$ for some ground term $s$ has exactly one solution where $A=\bullet$. \item Consider the conjunction $ As_1 \doteq C\wedge As_2 \doteq C $ for terms $s_1\neq s_2$ containing the same variable $\x$.
-If the conjunction is satisfiable, then the value of $\x$ is uniquely determined. \end{enumerate} \end{theorem}
+For one-variable equalities alone, we have the following results concerning subsumption and compactness: \begin{theorem} ~ \begin{enumerate} \item A single equality $A s \doteq C$ for some ground term $s$ has exactly one solution where $A=\bullet$. \item Consider the conjunction $ As_1 \doteq C \land As_2 \doteq C $ for terms $s_1\neq s_2$ containing the same variable $\x$.
+If the conjunction is satisfiable, then the value of $\x$ is uniquely determined. \end{enumerate} \end{theorem} \begin{proof} We only prove the second assertion.
+The conjunction $As_1 \doteq C \land As_2\doteq C$ is equivalent to the conjunction $As_1 \doteq C \land s_1 \doteq s_2$.
+The most general unifier of $s_1,s_2$ maps $\x$ to a ground subterm of $s_1,s_2$ if the conjunction is satisfiable. \end{proof} As a consequence, we obtain: